*Formerly known as the e-Portfolio - name change effective fall 2021*

 - A professional resume

-In the Reflective Essay, the student discusses how he/she has developed as an information professional and demonstrates how he/she has become proficient in two of the degree-specific student learning outcomes.
-For the two learning outcomes, one is randomly selected by the School, and the other is chosen by the student.
-The student should use 500-600 words to demonstrate his/her understanding of each of the two learning outcomes, and use 2 artifacts to support their proficiencies in each.
+In the reflective essay, the student discusses how they have developed as an information professional and demonstrates how they have become proficient in two of the degree-specific student learning outcomes.
+For the two learning outcomes, one is randomly selected by the school, and the other is chosen by the student.
+The student should use 500-600 words to demonstrate his/her understanding of each of the two learning outcomes, and use two artifacts to support their proficiencies in each.

 Students must back up course artifacts to multiple locations during the course of their studies at the school.
 Students must not rely on the learning management system (e.g., Canvas) as a backup system.
 It is not the responsibility of the school, its staff or faculty, to retain copies of student work.